 The term self improvement sounds simple, but what does it really mean?

-The dictionary defines it as improvement of one’s mind, character, etc., through one’s own efforts.
-Is self improvement really necessary in helping us lead more fulfilling lives?
-When I think of self improvement, I think of where I am today (point A) in a certain area of my life and then where I want to be (point B).
-Since I haven’t gotten to that desired place yet, what do I need to improve about myself to get there?
-What kind of skills to I need to develop and what kind of a mindset do I need to strengthen in order to achieve what others have done before me?
+It’s typically defined as improvement of one’s mind, character, etc., through one’s own efforts.
+When I think of self improvement, I think of where I am today (point A) in a certain area of my life (self-esteem, health & fitness, quality of life etc.) and then where I really want to be (point B) in those areas.
+Since I haven’t gotten to where I really want to be in those areas yet, what do I need to improve about myself to get there?
+What kind of skills do I need to develop and what kind of a mindset do I need to strengthen in order to achieve what others have done before me?

 There is no Luck in Self Improvement

-A question I asked myself a while ago, (and it’s one of the reasons I began to study self improvement and also why I became a certified life coach) was “Why are some people better off than others?
+We are not where we are today because of luck.
+In fact, we are where we are today because of choices we have made.
+We didn’t just wake up one morning and know how to read, cook a delicious meal, play the guitar or be the CEO of Amazon.
+A question I asked myself a while back was “Why are some people better off than others?
 What has driven their personal success?”
 I found out what caused many people to succeed at any endeavor, whether their career, family life, personal finances or health, was that they had learned the skills or improved themselves to take action on what causes success in those areas.
 They continuously improved until they found what worked, and even then, there was room for improvement – the key, being of course that they learned to take consistent actions that eventually turned into successful habits.

 The Ultimate Value of Self Improvement